-Eristavi is one of the most prominent English-speaking journalists from Eastern Europe.
+Eristavi is one of the most prominent English-speaking voices from Eastern Europe.

 I got my first broadcast job at 16.
 I schemed my way into a meeting with the head of a local radio in southern Ukraine.
 First, she showed me to the door.
 Then had a second look & asked me to read the news from a paper.
 “You’re lucky my anchor fell ill, and your voice sounds like you’re 40.
 You’re on air in 15 minutes.
 Go!”
-The rest was my lifelong obsession with broadcast journalism.
+The rest was my lifelong obsession with storytelling and turning messy issues into stories people actually get — and act on.

 That’s a pretty elite roster, putting him among the most internationally recognised Eastern European voices.